 The following CSFs and KPIs can be used to judge the efficiency and effectiveness of the process.
 Results of the analysis provide input to improvement programs (i.e., continual service improvement).
-See Appendix B - for Thresholds and Objectives.
+See Appendix C - for Thresholds and Appendix D - for Common Metrics.